Leldom/Leldom/README.md

 - 👋 Hi, I’m @Leldom
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning Java, HTML/CSS, Javascript
+- 🌱 I’m currently learning Java and Javascript

 <!---
 Leldom/Leldom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.